Few-shot Forgery Detection via Guided Adversarial Interpolation: Acknowledgements

-\begin{IEEEbiography}[{ }]{Jing Shao} is currently a Vice Director in SenseTime Group Limited.
-She received her PhD (2016) in Electronic Engineering from The Chinese University of Hong Kong (CUHK), supervised by Prof. Xiaogang Wang, and work closely with Prof. Chen Change Loy and the Multimedia Lab (MMLab) leaded by Prof. Xiaoou Tang.
-Her research interests include computer vision, pattern recognition, with focus on video surveillance, NLP with vision, deep generative models and 3D vision.
-She serves as the reviewer of IJCV, T-PAMI, T-CSVT, T-MM, T-ITS, and CVIU, and reviewed CVPR, ICCV, ECCV from 2016 to 2018.
-She is a member of IEEE.
+\textbf{Jing Shao} is currently a Vice Director in SenseTime Group Limited.
+She received her PhD (2016) in Electronic Engineering from The Chinese University of Hong Kong (CUHK), supervised by Prof. Xiaogang Wang, and work closely with Prof. Chen Change Loy and the Multimedia Lab (MMLab) led by Prof. Xiaoou Tang.